engrodawood/ALBRT/README.md

 # Dataset
 For model training and validation <a href = "https://jgamper.github.io/PanNukeDataset/"> PanNuke </a> dataset was used.

-For assessing model generalization, <a href = "https://drive.google.com/drive/folders/1eGlF9Dgu3WMEik4fqj0wJ13LKVufsfZ0?usp=sharing" >NuCLS dataset </a> consisting of 1, 744 field of views (FOVs) par-titioned into 5 pre-defined train and validation folds was used.
+For assessing model generalization, <a href = "https://drive.google.com/drive/folders/1eGlF9Dgu3WMEik4fqj0wJ13LKVufsfZ0?usp=sharing" >NuCLS dataset </a> consisting of 1, 744 field of views (FOVs) partitioned into 5 pre-defined train and validation folds was used.

 # Proposed Model for cellular composition prediction